jhlch/kijiproject.github.com/_posts/tutorials/music-recommendation/2012-01-01-song-count.md

 description: Like WordCount, for songs.
 ---

 ### The 'Hello World!' of MapReduce
-To quote Scalding Developers ['Hadoop is a distributed system for counting words.']
+To quote Scalding Developers [Hadoop is a distributed system for counting words.]
 (https://github.com/twitter/scalding) Unfortunately, we here at PANDORA have very few words to count, but millions of users that play millions of different songs.